Multiple repositories for projects

-#25 Updated by Terence Mill over 1 year ago
+#25 Updated by Terence Mill about 2 years ago

 We would use this feature to have on repsoitory for source code (developer team)and one one for documentation (analysts team), where the the last one will accessivle via webdav from windows explorer (http://www.redmine.org/projects/redmine/wiki/PluginWebDav).

 The read/write rights per repository should be setable per role.

-#26 Updated by Andy Bolstridge over 1 year ago
+#26 Updated by Andy Bolstridge about 2 years ago

 I disagree that repo permissions should be part of redmine - they are something that should be set in SVN itself.
 Redmine just provides the links to the repo.